A Stunning, Modern Glass Residential Wine Cellar in a Manhattan Beach Home

 The Insulation System in the Residential Glass Wine Wall

-Spray foam insulation with vapor barrier was applied within the U-channels and the ceiling of the wine cellar to maximize the insulation of the wine wall in the dining room.
-Application of spray foam is essential for this glass wine cellar.
+Spray foam insulation with vapor barrier was applied within the U-channels and the ceiling of this small wine storage room to maximize the insulation of the wine wall in the dining room.
+Application of spray foam is essential for this glass wine cellar built in a modern home.
 The heat index in Manhattan Beach could skyrocket around August and plummet by December annually.
 Abrupt fluctuations in humidity and relative temperature could cause premature aging/spoiling of your wines.
 Spray foam application on the cellar’s cavity eliminates this risk.

 Lighting System of the Refrigerated Glass Wine Cellar

 LED spray can were installed strategically throughout the cellar to highlight the client’s wine collection.
 Light coming from the traditional fluorescent bulb emits ultraviolet rays.
 Ultraviolet rays are known to ruin the flavor and quality of the wine if it passes through the bottle.
 That’s we decided to use LED lights for this project.
 It’s energy efficient and poses no threat to your wine collection.